jayatimishra/jayatimishra/README.md

 - 🤝 I'm looking for help with Data Structures and Algos
 - 🎶 I'm a music aficionado...
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I was srydying in my 11th school in 10th grade 🤓
+- ⚡ Fun fact: I was studying in my 11th school in 10th grade 🤓

 <br>